 Serving Others Through Functional Medicine

 I was fortunate to recognize the importance of service as a component of a spiritual path early in my life.
-My parents, supported by our parish growing up, Blessed Sacrament, fostered a deep respect in me for the necessity to think about the needs of others.
+My parents, supported by our parish growing up, Blessed Sacrament in Alexandria, Virginia, fostered a deep respect in me for the necessity to think about the needs of others.
 This commitment deepened during high school at St. Stephen’s Episcopal School for Boys.
 Fortunately, I was able to pick a career where much of my daily work can be considered service.

 Even the weakest and most vulnerable, the sick, the old, the unborn, and the poor are masterpieces of God’s creation, made in his own image, destined to live forever, and deserving of the utmost reverence and respect.